gaoisbest/NLP-Projects/Pretraining_LM/README.md

 # Introduction [1]
-- [BERT](https://arxiv.org/pdf/1810.04805.pdf), [ELMo](https://arxiv.org/abs/1802.05365), [ULMFiT](https://arxiv.org/abs/1801.06146) and [OpenAI transformer](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf) shows that **pretrained language models** can achieve state-of-the-art results on a wide range of NLP tasks.
+- [BERT](https://arxiv.org/pdf/1810.04805.pdf), [ELMo](https://arxiv.org/abs/1802.05365), [ULMFiT](https://arxiv.org/abs/1801.06146) and [OpenAI GPT](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf) shows that **pretrained language models** can achieve state-of-the-art results on a wide range of NLP tasks.
+Refer to review [1](https://mp.weixin.qq.com/s/A-PKyZcXwOz-2lL-hBmjsA) and [2](https://mp.weixin.qq.com/s/-mdHtQ55C05eSRZZP7DlOg) see their difference.
 - Word vectors built by Word2vec or GloVe can only be used as initialization of **first layer** of deep networks.
 - Gain **primal “knowledge” of the language structures** before a more specific supervised training step [4].